matiwan3/LEDisplay/README.md

 <h2><p align="center">Description</p></h2>
 Project dedicated to creating a decoration consisting of an LED display and a Raspberry Pi controller.

-Idea and Goal
+**Idea and Goal:**
 The goal of the project is to create an interactive LED panel that will display selected information.
 Functions will be implemented in established phases:

 **Phase 1**